pfist/hiei.js/README.md

 # hiei.js
-A tiny bot framework for discord.js
+A tiny framework for building bots with discord.js